amiv-eth/amivapi/README.md

 ```

 If you have a local MongoDB running, the following command might be useful
-to set up database and user quickly:
+to set up the database and user quickly:

 ```sh
 mongo amivapi --eval \